 But Mimosa Tree is starting to turn some heads, ever since two of the most well-known and respected herbalists in the U.S. started speaking about it in glowing terms.
 David Winston, the noted Cherokee/Chinese/Eclectic herbalist, calls it the best herbal antidepressant he uses in his practice, describing it as specific for letting go of grief and healing a “broken heart.”
 Michael Tierra, the Ayurvedic/Chinese herbalist, writes: “I have used Mimosa or Albizzia flower and bark extract alone or in formula for large numbers of people who might otherwise be given pharmaceutical antidepressants.
 All have experienced complete or significant benefit even after a day’s use.
 I recommend taking one half to one teaspoon three or four times daily.
 While its flavor leaves something to be desired, it has shown itself to be completely safe, and after experiencing its positive effects, one quickly grows used to the flavor.
 Called the ‘tree of collective happiness’ by the Chinese, mimosa flowers are specifically used by them for individuals who are experiencing deep feelings of grief and loss.
 This is truly one of the most beautiful trees to behold.
 Its dramatic branches evoke a spirit of freedom and grace.
 It is deciduous and when it bursts into leafy floral wonder in the late Spring and early Summer, its fernlike leaves and beautiful flowers are indeed a celebration of the most positive feelings of joy and beauty in the natural kingdom.”

-I personally have no experience with this plant (other than seeing one flowering in downtown Cambridge…) So I’d love to get feedback from any users.
+I personally have no experience with this plant (other than seeing one flowering in downtown Cambridge…) [Note from 2018: Since writing this, I have plenty of experience with this plant, and it is WONDERFUL!]
+So I’d love to get feedback from any users.
 The flowers and bark are both used.
 The flowers (He huan hua, in Chinese) are considered by some to be more “uplifting,” whereas the bark (He huan pi) is considered more “anchoring.”
 So far, I have not seen the flowers in supplement form.
 We will have them in bulk, however, to make tea.
 And they are beautiful.